LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 image: "/images/post_pics/soulbound-nft-cover.jpg"
 ---

 A blockhain oracle is a service that allows smart contracts to interact with external data sources.
-In this post, we will develop a simple oracle that will track everytime a [CryptoKitty NFT](https://etherscan.io/address/0x06012c8cf97bead5deae237070f9587f8e7a266d) is transferred.
+In this post, we will develop a simple oracle that will track everytime a [Ethereum Name Service NFT](https://etherscan.io/address/0x57f1887a8bf19b14fc0df6fd9b2acc9af147ea85) is transferred.
 We will use Rust and the web3 crate to interact with the Ethereum blockchain.

 ## 1. Why blockchains can't access external data sources